jglatts/SerialWedge/README.md

 # Simple Serial Data Keyboard Wedge

 Sends data from serial port to any application, like excel for example.
-Can collect data from serial, RS232, and RS232-via-USB professional instruments.
+Can collect data from Serial, RS232, and RS232-via-USB industrial equipment.
+View all real time data as well.

 Compatible with:
 * Balances and Scales
 * Meters
 * Gauges
 * Calipers
 * Sensors
+* And More

 Builds upon https://github.com/pormiston/SerialWedge